-The winner of the EISA´s Best Article in EJIR 2015 is Rebecca Adler-Nissen and Cinvenct Pouliot for their article “Power in Practice: Negotiating the international intervention in Libya”.
+The winner of the EISA´s Best Article in EJIR 2016 is Lisel Hintz for her article ”Take It Outside´ National Identity Contestation in the Foreign Policy Arena”.

 The abstract of the article: